 Keep The Paint Stuck:

-If you decide to skip the buffing, it could lead to paint not sticking as well as it could have or lead to chipping on your new exterior color.
+If you decide to skip the buffing, it could lead to paint not sticking as well as it could have or chipping on your new exterior color.

 Protect Surface From Damaging: